 The operation of protection, control, and special protection systems can affect the dynamic performance of the ERCOT system during and following contingencies.
 Planning, documenting, maintaining, or other activities associated with these systems is outside the scope of the DWG.
 However, because they can affect dynamic performance, the DWG should, on an as needed basis, identify and document protection, control, and special protection systems, which affect multiple transmission providers.
 Identification activities will normally require the assistance of individuals or groups outside the DWG.
 The specific information to be considered for inclusion will depend on the type, purpose, and scope of study.

-Protection, control, and special protection systems included in the DWG database should be in the form of a standard PSS/E model or models.
-A descriptive model, such as a time-based sequence of events, is also acceptable.
+Protection, control, and special protection systems included in the DWG database should be in the form of a dynamic model and shall be compatible with the software listed in section 3.1.1. .
 Protection, control, and special protection systems adequately modeled for dynamic purposes by other working groups only need to be referenced in the DWG study reports.

 The DWG member, as part of the annual database update, shall review and update as necessary protection, control, and special protection systems already in the DWG database.
 This review should include evaluating the existing data for applicability and accuracy.